 For now, if your environment does not have any 32-bit Windows running I would suggest:

-• For apps you don’t want to offer ARM64, mark their architecture as only 64-bit on Intune.
+- For apps you don’t want to offer ARM64, mark their architecture as only 64-bit on Intune.

-• For apps you want to offer both X64 and ARM64 (emulated), mark their architecture as 64-bit and 32-bit on Intune.
+- For apps you want to offer both X64 and ARM64 (emulated), mark their architecture as 64-bit and 32-bit on Intune.

-• For apps you only want to offer ARM64, mark their architecture as only 32-bit on Intune.
+- For apps you only want to offer ARM64, mark their architecture as only 32-bit on Intune.

 If your environment is running 32-bit versions of Windows I would suggest:

-• Adding all ARM devices to an Azure AD Group or using Intune Filters to exclude them from the 32-bit apps and then target the ARM apps using the same method.
+- Adding all ARM devices to an Azure AD Group or using Intune Filters to exclude them from the 32-bit apps and then target the ARM apps using the same method.

 If you want to have a sneak peek of what’s coming, Microsoft Graph API for Win32LobApp documentation is an excellent source.
 Under applicableArchitectures we can see the graph already supports extra values like arm,arm64 and neutral.

 Similar to x86 and x64, ARM is 32-bit and ARM64 is 64-bit, but what I find intriguing is the neutral option.
 If you follow macOS land, you would have noticed that when Apple released M1 processors (and now M2), which are ARM-based, some developers created different installers (one installer for Intel Chip and one installer for Apple Silicon).
-However, they also created an Universal Installer (you can see the three examples under mac at VSCode Download Page.
+However, they also created a Universal Installer (you can see the three examples under mac at VSCode Download Page.
 Universal installers are bigger in size because they have both versions within the same installer, and once executed the installer will pick whichever processor the device is running on.
 I wonder if neutral in Intune was conceived with the same idea.

 These changes will be well received for environments supporting 32-bit Windows, which will not require the app to be advertised to 32-bit running operating systems because of ARM64 emulation requirements.